Microsoft-Web/DEMO-RealtimeCommunicationsWithSignalR/README.md

 <a name="demo-preparation" />
 ## Demo Preparation ##
 - This demo uses pre-release of ASP.NET SignalR library.
-You'll need to create a local NuGet source and points it to **code\Assets\SingalRAlpha10-24**.
+You'll need to create a local NuGet source and points it to **code\Assets\SingalRAlpha**.
 You should set up the source before you attempt to open and compile the solution.
 - The order of adding NuGet package references is important for this project.
 The correct order should be: jQuery 1.8.2, Windows Azure Service Bus 1.8.0, and then Microsoft ASP.NET SignalR Service Bus Library (alpha).

 <a name="enabling-signalr" />